Magnolia ovoidea

 Magnolia ovoidea is a species of flowering plant in the family Magnoliaceae.
-It is endemic to China.
+It is a tree endemic to southeastern Yunnan in south-central China.
 There are only four small subpopulations of this critically endangered species.
 The total population was estimated at less than 50 individuals as of 2007.

 This is a forest tree growing up to 10 meters tall.
 The leathery leaves are up to 14 centimeters long.
 The flower has eleven leathery tepals.
 They are yellow-green in color, the innermost taking a purple tinge.